-The development of this new controlled access facility is intended to provide a more direct and efficient movement of north-south traffic seeking to bypass congestion within the Calabash, Little River and Grand Strand areas and will be the integral part of the proposed Interstate 74 where it would extend into South Carolina from North Carolina.
-Development of this project will also improve traffic flow and safety at the SC-9/S-57 Intersection and provide a more direct route for coastal truck traffic moving through North Carolina.
+The extension would provide a more direct and efficient movement of traffic seeking to bypass congestion within the areas of Calabash in North Carolina as well as Little River and the Grand Strand areas in South Carolina.
+It would also improve traffic flow and safety at the intersection of S.C.
+9 and S.C.
+57 and provide a more direct route for coastal truck traffic moving through North Carolina.

 Resources for Local Property Owners